fr en es pt

 The Dynamics of Quarks: From Confinement to Asymptotic Freedom

-It is impossible to isolate a single quark, because the strong interaction that binds them becomes increasingly intense as the quarks separate.
-This phenomenon, known as "quark confinement", implies that the force acts like an elastic bond, keeping the quarks together.
-Conversely, when quarks are very close to each other, the strong interaction weakens, a property known as "asymptotic freedom".
-These characteristics arise from the color charge, which is specific to particles subject to the strong interaction.
+It is impossible to isolate a single quark because the strong interaction, which binds them, becomes increasingly intense as quarks move farther apart.
+This phenomenon, known as "quark confinement," implies that the force acts like an elastic bond, keeping the quarks together.
+In contrast, when quarks are very close to each other, the strong interaction weakens, giving rise to a property called "asymptotic freedom."
+Asymptotic freedom describes the fact that, at very short distances or very high energies, quarks interact weakly and behave almost like free particles, a unique property of the strong interaction.
+This characteristic arises from the color charge, specific to particles subject to the strong interaction.

 Discovery of the Pentaquark and Its Implications